zlianghahaha/QPulse/README.md

 '--rhobeg',   type=float, default=0.1 ,        help='rhobeg for non-gradient optimizer')
 '--n_parameters',   type=int, default=7,       help='number of parameters in pulse ansatz')
 ```
-Please noticed if you want to do application as chemistry, you should to also define the molecule, if you don't, then the molecule will be default to H2.
-And if you want to do application as finance, please indicate the n_assets, otherwise, it is automatically set to 2.
+Please note that if you want to run an application in chemistry, you should define the molecule.
+If you don't, the molecule will default to H2.
+And if you want to run an application in finance, please specify the `n_assets`, otherwise, it will be set to 2 automatically.

-And be sure to realize what kind of pulse-level design space that you want.
+Also, be sure to select the desired pulse-level design space.

-Pulse ID 1,2,3,4,5,6 are corresponding to Hardware-efficient(HE) pulse, fixed CR amp HE pulse, Decay-layer pulse, fixed CR amp Decay-layer pulse, Dressed pulse, fixed CR dressed pulse.
-For the detail structure of these pulses, please refer to our paper.
+Pulse IDs 1, 2, 3, 4, 5, 6 correspond to Hardware-efficient (HE) pulse, fixed CR amp HE pulse, Decay-layer pulse, fixed CR amp Decay-layer pulse, Dressed pulse, and fixed CR dressed pulse.
+For detailed structures of these pulses, please refer to our paper.

-[Example Script for Application Benchmark](https://github.com/zlianghahaha/ParameterizedQuantumPulse/blob/main/example_script.sh) have two examples of quantum chemistry and quantum finance.
+[Example Script for Application Benchmark](https://github.com/zlianghahaha/ParameterizedQuantumPulse/blob/main/example_script.sh) provides two examples for quantum chemistry and quantum finance.

 ```python
 python -W ignore -u main.py --backend=FakeManila --application=chemistry --pulse_id=1 --molecule=H2 --n_parameters=7 > testchemistyH2HE2q.txt&

 ```

-Means run with the Qiskit-Dynamics with system model from FakeManila, and the application is ground state energy for H2 of quantum chemistry, the pulse-level design space is hardware-efficient pulse with 7 parameters.
+This example runs Qiskit-Dynamics with the system model from FakeManila, and the application is ground state energy for H2 in quantum chemistry.
+The pulse-level design space is hardware-efficient pulse with 7 parameters.